gizellemanu/gizellemanu/README.md

 <img align="right" height="30" width="40" src="https://www.svgrepo.com/show/508668/flag-us.svg" alt="English">

 ## Frontend Software Engineer | Passionate About Innovation and Technology
 <p style="text-align: justify;">As an electrical engineer with a specialization in software engineering, I transform creative ideas into functional and attractive user interfaces.
-With a strong focus on frontend development and software architecture, my experience ranges from conception to implementation of innovative technological solutions.</p>
+With a strong focus on frontend development and software architecture, my expertise spans from conception to implementation of innovative technological solutions.</p>

 ### Experience and Technical Skills:
 - **Programming Languages:** JavaScript, TypeScript, HTML, CSS, Tailwind CSS, Bootstrap.